 PEOs have many clients and business owners worry that they may not be a priority.
 If an urgent issue arises, they don’t want to chase down answers.
 Even if it’s not urgent, they don’t want to waste time waiting for the “appropriate” person to respond.
 Partnering with the right PEO is paramount.

 Client responsiveness is a top priority at MidwestHR.
 We are HR strategists who work to anticipate issues before they become urgent.
 Urgent issues can still occur, which is why every client is assigned a dedicated account representative.
 As your partner, we will provide any information and advice needed to make quick changes in the best interest of your employees and company.

 Myth #3: It’s hard to find the best PEO

 With a PEO assuming responsibility for tax filings, payroll and keeping a business compliant with ever changing regulations, businesses want to know they have found the best PEO for their company.
 The IRS has developed a voluntary certification program for PEOs that requires fulfilling rigorous financial requirements and satisfying ongoing reporting obligations.
 PEOs meeting these requirements will be awarded CPEO status.

 In business for 20 years, MidwestHR is in the process of finalizing our application to become one of the first CPEOs in the country.
 This legislation provides important added protections for our clients.
 Any program that benefits our clients is a top priority for us.
-Give us a call 630-836-3000 to discuss all the benefits we can offer.
+Give us a call 630-836-3000 to learn what is a PEO and to discuss all the benefits we can offer.